256dpi/arduino-mqtt/README.md

 The first release of the library only supports QoS0 and the basic features to get going.
 In the next releases more of the features will be available.
 Please create an issue if you need a specific functionality.

-This library is an alternative to the [pubsubclient](https://github.com/knolleary/pubsubclient) library by [knolleary](https://github.com/knolleary) which uses a custom protocol implementation.

 [Download version 1.10.1 of the library.](https://github.com/256dpi/arduino-mqtt/releases/download/v1.10.1/mqtt.zip)

 *Or even better use the Library Manager in the Arduino IDE.*